 Homogenization:

-Aseptic packaging:
+Aseptic Packaging:

-In indirect heating systems, a solid heat exchanger, akin to those utilized in pasteurization, is employed to heat the product.
+Within indirect heating systems, a solid heat exchanger, akin to those utilized in pasteurization, is employed to heat the product.
 However, at elevated temperatures, higher pressures must be applied to prevent boiling.
 Three types of exchangers are commonly employed:

 Unsure about which Plate Heat Exchanger to utilize?